Guest Decision Tree (pdf)

 Independent Contractor Payment Options

-- (b)Fee Plus Expenses (travel expenses paid by contractor and reimbursed by UO): Reimbursement is made in Concur, in accordance with campus travel policy and the IRS Accountable Plan rules.
+- (b)Fee for Services plus Reimbursed Expenses (travel expenses paid by contractor and reimbursed by UO): Reimbursement is made in Concur, in accordance with campus travel policy and the IRS Accountable Plan rules.
 The PSC must state that travel/miscellaneous expenses will be reimbursed separately.
 Independent contractor pays their travel/miscellaneous expenses personally and applies for travel reimbursement after the trip is complete.
 Include a copy of the PSC with the travel reimbursement.
 Receipts are required.

-- (c)Fee Plus Travel Expenses (travel by UO directly to vendors): The PSC must state that travel/miscellaneous expenses are paid separately.
+- (c)Fee for Services plus Travel Expenses paid directly to vendors by UO: The PSC must state that travel/miscellaneous expenses are paid separately.
 Airfare is purchased through one of the UO contract travel agencies.
 Upload a copy of the PSC to the airfare authorization.
-Lodging is paid directly to the vendor up to applicable per diem plus tax.
+Lodging is paid directly to the hotel up to applicable per diem plus tax.
 Incidental and personal expenses are the responsibility of and must be paid by the independent contractor.
 Meals can only be reimbursed if they have not been hosted and are paid at current per diem rates.
 Miscellaneous expenses, i.e. taxis, phones, etc. may be reimbursed as allowable by UO travel policy.

 - (d)Travel Expenses Only (paid by contractor and reimbursed by UO): No PSC is required.
 If the independent contractor does not charge a fee for their services, there is no PSC.
 The contractor pays their travel expenses personally and reimbursement is processed in Concur; receipts are required.
 Or the UO may pay for expenses directly to vendors as described in (c).